21it/calculus/README.md

   ```

   It's possible to read internal state using this function, but it's still impossible to create new corrupted value of λ-type based on this internal state.
 So all immutable and private data is still really immutable.

+## Conclusion

+Lambda calculus is extremely powerful way to extend type system of Erlang and Elixir.
+This small library (~150 lines of code) already gives foundation for fantastic things.
+Do you want OOP-like DSL to define data types in terms of private, public, immutable fields, constructors and methods?
+Take couple quote-unquote expressions and just do it.
+Do you want smart constructors and abstract data types?
+It's here.
+Do you want monads, functors or applicatives like in Haskell?
+Why not?
+We have real encapsulation here and if our definition of type is valid, then there are guarantees that any values of this type are always valid as well.
+With lambda calculus there are no limits in programming languages, there is only one limit - our imagination.